 NOTICE OF OPENING OF GRANT APPLICATION SUBMISSION PROCESS

 Under the provisions of chapter 44 of the Iowa Court Rules, applicants must file one copy of their application in paper form, and one copy of their application in electronic form.
-Organizations may obtain a copy of the rules and grant application forms (paper and electronic) by contacting the Lawyer Trust Account Commission, Judicial Branch Building, 1111 East Court Avenue, Des Moines, Iowa 50319, by calling (515) 348-4670, or by sending electronic mail to firstname.lastname@example.org.
+Organizations may obtain a copy of the rules and grant application forms (paper and electronic) by contacting the Lawyer Trust Account Commission, Judicial Branch Building, 1111 East Court Avenue, Des Moines, Iowa 50319, 515-348-4670, or by sending an mail to firstname.lastname@example.org.
 Application forms also may be downloaded here: Grant Application Form (PDF) (DOCX).

 IOLTA grant funds are generated entirely from interest earned on certain pooled trust accounts held by Iowa lawyers.
 Lawyers practicing law in Iowa are required by court order to deposit clients' funds the lawyers hold in interest-bearing accounts.
 When the funds involved are so small in amount or held for such a brief period of time that it is not possible for the funds to economically benefit the individual client, court rules require that lawyers deposit the funds in pooled interest-bearing trust accounts.

 The IOLTA program is managed by a seven-member commission that reviews grant applications and then makes award recommendations to the supreme court.
 In the 30-year history of the IOLTA program, the supreme court has awarded most of the grants to organizations that assist low-income Iowans with civil legal problems such as divorce, domestic abuse, unsafe housing, and illegal evictions.
 The court has also presented grants to law-related education projects.
 IOLTA grants do not support criminal legal defense.